 For more information, watch the How to Submit Google Cloud Services Feedback with CES video.

 Long-running or difficult issues

 Issues that take a long time to resolve can become confusing and stale.
 The best way to prevent this is to collect information using our Long-running issue template with the latest state summarized at the top.

-To use the template, simply open the above link and make a copy.
+To use the template, simply open the preceding link and make a copy.
 Include links to all relevant cases and internal tracking bugs.
-Share this doc with your account team's group and ask them to share it with specific support engineers.
+Share this document with your account team's group and ask them to share it with specific Customer Care specialists.